Blog

 Pre-onboarding is the period of time between an individual accepting an offer and their first day of work.
 Depending on the position, the notice provided to their former employer, and whether relocation is involved, the pre-onboarding period can last anywhere from a few weeks to a few months.
 And it’s a precarious time—full of excitement, but also uncertainty and stress.

-Research has found that a change in work duties alone is as stressful as having a child leave home.
-Changing to a different line of work is more stressful than foreclosing on your mortgage.
-In today’s market of too many jobs available for not enough people, the pre-onboarding period is especially delicate.
-One shouldn’t assume that new hires aren’t still keeping their feelers out for a better opportunity.
+Rankings from The American Institute of Stress indicate that a change in work duties alone is as stressful as moving.
+Changing to a different line of work is more stressful than taking on a mortgage.
+At a time when half of American employees are watching for or seeking a new job, one shouldn’t assume that new hires aren’t keeping their feelers out for a better opportunity.
+The pre-onboarding period cannot be ignored.
+So, how do you go about developing yours?

 TAKE SOME IDEAS FROM YOUR POST-SALE STRATEGY